 “Non-fatal accidents at work are defined as those that imply at least four full calendar days of absence from work (they are sometimes also called ‘serious accidents at work’).
 Non-fatal accidents at work often involve considerable harm for the workers concerned and their families and they have the potential to force people, for example, to live with a permanent disability, to leave the labour market, or to change job.
 Indeed, they may result in a considerable number of working days being lost within the European economy.” ….
 “Particularly low incidence rates for non-fatal accidents may reflect reporting systems that offer no or little financial incentive for victims to report their accidents.
 The phenomenon of low non-fatal incidence rates can be considered to reflect under-reporting following the assumption that many accidents remain unreported.”

 However, all accidents are important, and needed to know about in order to prevent any potential future fatal accidents.
+One way of doing that is by implementing VUCA in your safety strategy.

 How you can implement low threshold reporting in your company, will be covered in the next blog post in this series.
 Hit the button below, subscribe, and we'll notify you as soon as it's published: